June 2014 Senior Activity Calendar

 - Mercedes car company registered its brand name (1902)

 During this Children's Awareness Month, invite the grandchildren or great-grandchildren of your residents to stop by for a puppet show.
-Have residents use the puppets that were made earlier today to put on a show.
+Have residents use the socks puppets that were made on June 22 to put on a show.

 Car Trivia Social

-On this day that Mercedes registered its brand name, have residents guess which car you are describing.
-Serve popcorn for a snack.
+In recognition of this day that Mercedes registered its brand name, have residents guess which car you are describing.
+Serve the raspberry icebox cake that was made earlier.

 - Western series "Hopalong Cassidy" premiered on television (1949)

-Celebrate the five senses on this Celebration of the Senses Day by giving residents a variety of summer fruit and berries to taste.
+Celebrate your residents' senses on this day of the Celebration of the Senses by giving residents a variety of summer fruit and berries to taste.
 Encourage the residents to comment on the taste as to whether they are sweet or sour.

 Trip to Nature Center